 People are looking for ways to ease their pain and although the modern pharmaceutical industry has released some highly effective pain relief products they come with many side effects that can make the situation even worse.
 Chronic pain lasts long and they don’t have any protective role.
 They can significantly decrease the quality of life.
 Chronic pain today is usually treated with adrenergic, opioid, and calcium channels, which affect the pain’s pathway.

-In the past ten years, researchers were focused on these pathways.
+In the past ten years, researchers have focused on these pathways.
 They have managed to examine the interactions between components on a molecular level that lead to pain.
 One of these components is adenosine.
-Although scientists have confirmed that this component can be efficient in chronic pain relief, they have not found the exact pain pathway in order to use this receptor without side effects.
+Although scientists have confirmed that this component can be efficient in chronic pain relief, they have not found the exact pain pathway to use this receptor without side effects.

 Thanks to the research of Salvemini and her team, the scientific public is now aware that the only way to trigger the pain-relieving effects of adenosine is to activate the A3 adenosine receptor.

-According to Salvemini, her study was based on the previous researches that had adenosine in its focus.
+According to Salvemini, her study was based on previous research that had adenosine in its focus.
 She is sure that future studies should be centered on the A3AR pathway.

 Source: Saint Louis University